bigcartel/liquid-validations/README.md

 Liquid Validations
 =================

-ActiveModel style validations for Liquid content in your ActiveRecord models.
+ActiveRecord style validations for Liquid content in your ActiveRecord models.

 This gem makes 2 class methods available to your models:
   * `validates_liquid_of` - Ensures that the liquid content is valid and has all opening/closing tags.